Excellent

 Flood Risk in Forres and Kinloss - What Buyers Need to Know

-Forres has a well-documented history of flooding from two main sources: the River Findhorn and the Burn of Mosset.
-The town has been subject to significant flood events over many decades, which prompted the completion of two major flood alleviation schemes.
+Forres has a long record of flooding from two main sources, the River Findhorn and the Burn of Mosset.
+Over many decades the town has seen significant flood events, which led to two major flood alleviation schemes being completed.
 The Burn of Mosset scheme, completed in 2009, included a large flood storage reservoir at Chapelton Dam.
-The River Findhorn and Pilmuir scheme, completed in 2015, involved new embankments, increased flood plain capacity, diverted water channels, and a pumping station for the low-lying Pilmuir area.
-These improvements have substantially reduced flood risk for many properties in Forres, but buyers should still check individual property flood risk assessments.
+The River Findhorn and Pilmuir scheme, completed in 2015, brought new embankments, increased flood plain capacity, diverted water channels, and a pumping station for the low-lying Pilmuir area.
+These works have cut flood risk for many properties in Forres, but buyers should still look at the individual flood risk assessment for each home.

 Kinloss faces a different flood risk profile from Forres.
-Flooding here arises from high tides combining with high fluvial run-off in the Kinloss Burn, particularly affecting low-lying areas near the coast.
-A detailed Flood Risk Assessment is required for any planning application in identified risk zones within Kinloss.
-Groundwater flooding also affects the Pilmuir area of Forres, where very shallow groundwater can lead to marshy ground conditions and an increased risk of water entering properties at lower levels.
-The Findhorn, Nairn and Speyside Local Plan District - which includes IV36 - faces river, surface water, and coastal flood risks across the area.
+Here, flooding comes from high tides meeting high fluvial run-off in the Kinloss Burn, with the lowest-lying coastal areas taking the strain.
+Any planning application in identified risk zones within Kinloss needs a detailed Flood Risk Assessment.
+Groundwater flooding also affects the Pilmuir area of Forres, where very shallow groundwater can leave the ground marshy and raise the chance of water entering properties at lower levels.
+The Findhorn, Nairn and Speyside Local Plan District, which includes IV36, has river, surface water, and coastal flood risks across the area.

-The survey report covers visible evidence of water ingress and damp within the property, but it does not replace a formal flood risk assessment.
-If you are buying in an area with known flood history, we recommend checking the Scottish Environment Protection Agency (SEPA) flood maps and commissioning a specialist flood risk assessment if required.
-Any visible signs of historic flood damage or damp found during the inspection are flagged clearly in the report with appropriate condition ratings.
+Our survey report records visible signs of water ingress and damp within the property, but it is not a substitute for a formal flood risk assessment.
+If you are buying somewhere with a known flood history, we suggest checking the Scottish Environment Protection Agency (SEPA) flood maps and commissioning a specialist flood risk assessment if that is needed.
+Any visible evidence of historic flood damage or damp picked up during the inspection is noted clearly in the report with the right condition ratings.

 • River Findhorn flood alleviation scheme completed 2015